CityOfBoston/patterns/docs/01-index.md

 https://www.boston.gov/api/v1/layouts/app
 ```

 This template needs to be used in a dynamic manner.
 For example, during an application's build process, the layout could be downloaded and applied to the application.
-An exmaple of this can be reviewed on [Boston's 311 website code](https://github.com/CityOfBoston/311/blob/526a034b980113d374ff3e7a47fe2bb6e8cfccba/scripts/fetch-templates.js).
+An example of this can be reviewed on [Boston's 311 website code](https://github.com/CityOfBoston/311/blob/526a034b980113d374ff3e7a47fe2bb6e8cfccba/scripts/fetch-templates.js).

 The benefit of adding this into an application is that it will more seamlessly fit within the Boston.gov ecosystem and automatically includes Fleet.